 Meanwhile, the enigmatic Zonder have arrived on Earth to assimilate more people into their number.
 The GGG organization, with its powerful machine GaoGaiGar at the vanguard, works to combat them, even as other threats loom.

 The Jovian Lizards, a mysterious force who fights only with robotic, AI-controlled machines, has also taken it upon itself to attack the Earth while it is in chaos.
 To combat this, Nergal has created its own warship, the Nadesico, to combat this threat.

-The mysterious Protodevlin, abominations from the stars who have allied themselves with the Vega Empire, lurk at the fringes of Earth's influence, waiting for their chance to suck up some Spiritia.
+The fiendish Protodevlin, abominations from the stars, now lurk at the fringes of Earth's influence, waiting for their chance to suck up Spiritia.
 The mega-colony of Macross, with its unique transforming mechs, the Variable Fighter series, is the only force that seems to be paying attention to their presence.

 Finally, beings not of this reality, only known as Angels, show signs of activity, putting NERV on high alert.
 Their powerful Evangelions await pilots, and they are looking at Ashford Academy for such individuals...

 The other reality, which exists in the Universal Century year 0093, has an Earth that is teetering between life and death.
 The wealthy of the Earth's nations have fled to massive space colonies after a terrible accident that set the planet, ravaged by a year-long-war (dubbed the One Year War) at death's door.
 The One Year War, which was concluded fifteen years ago, was fought between the loosely affiliated nations and inner orbit colonies of the Earth Federation and the space-faring Principality of Zeon, using mobile suits.